Ishwari96/PackageSelfService/README.md

    - 5. Clarification
-      While implementing services had many questions, in real time first I could have discussed with PO or BA So that there won't be any design issues
+      While implementing services had many questions, in real time first I could have discussed with PO or BA So that there is concreate decision with design